50Fifty/SC1015-Mini-Project/README.md

-For brief explanation of project walkthrough, please refer to the slides [below](#external-links-references--inspirations) For detailed project walkthrough, please view the source code [below](#source-code-of-individual-components--in-order)
+For brief explanation of project walkthrough, please refer to the slides [below](#external-links-references--inspirations)\n For detailed project walkthrough, please view the source code [below](#source-code-of-individual-components-in-order)